CalmScout/BioMultiNet/docs/index.html.md

 ## Roadmap

-- ☐ Generate small dataset and cover code by tests
+- ☐ Cover code by tests
+- ☒ Add functionality to generate synthetic networks
-- ☐ Port implementation of CmmD algorithm from R to Python
+- ☒ Port implementation of CmmD algorithm from R to Python
 - ☐ Profile and optimize code (MNHACK24)
 - ☐ Explore alternatives to MolTi clustering
 - ☐ Reimplement Louvian clustering in Python, add additional community